Awakno/discord_help/readme.md

-# Your Library Name
+# Discord_help
 ## Overview

-Provide a brief overview of your library and its purpose.
+Discord_help is a powerful and easy-to-use library for Discord bots.

 ## Installation
-Include instructions on how to install your library.
-For example:
+Use pip

 ```bash
 pip install discord_help
 ```
-Or
+Or use Git
 ```bash
 git clone https://github.com/Awakno/discord_help.git
 ```